GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 processes, or child processes that have handled more than a set number of requests.

-Overall, use of 'worker' MPM will result in less child processes needing to be created, but resource usage of individual child processes will be greater.
-On modern computer systems, the 'worker' MPM would in general be the prefered MPM to use and should if possible be used in preference to the 'prefork' MPM.
+Overall, use of the 'worker' MPM will result in fewer child processes needing to be created, but resource usage of individual child processes will be greater.
+The 'worker' MPM has now largely been superseded by the 'event' MPM described below, which behaves similarly but handles idle keep-alive connections more efficiently.

-Although contention for the global interpreter lock (GIL) in Python can causes issues for pure Python programs, it is not generally as big an issue when using Python within Apache.
-This is because all the underlying infrastructure for accepting requests and mapping the URL to a WSGI application, as well as the handling of requests against static files are all performed by Apache in C code.
+Although contention for the global interpreter lock (GIL) in Python can cause issues for pure Python programs, it is not generally as big an issue when using Python within Apache.
+This is because all the underlying infrastructure for accepting requests and mapping the URL to a WSGI application, as well as the handling of requests against static files, is performed by Apache in C code.
 While this code is being executed the thread will not be holding the Python GIL, thus allowing a greater level of overlapping execution where a system has multiple CPUs or CPUs with multiple cores.

-This ability to make good use of more than processor, even when using multithreading, is further enchanced by the fact that Apache uses multiple processes for handling requests and not just a single process.
+This ability to make good use of more than one processor, even when using multithreading, is further enhanced by the fact that Apache uses multiple processes for handling requests and not just a single process.
 Thus, even when there is some contention for the GIL within a specific process, it doesn't stop other processes from being able to run as the GIL is only local to a process and does not extend across processes.

+Recent Python releases have introduced two mechanisms that affect this
+picture: per-interpreter GIL state under PEP 684 (Python 3.12), where each Python sub interpreter gets its own GIL rather than sharing one;
+and optional free-threading under PEP 703 (Python 3.13), where the GIL can be disabled entirely.
+Neither is currently usable from mod_wsgi — the existing sub interpreter integration assumes the shared-GIL model — but support is being investigated.
+For the foreseeable future, GIL contention within a process should still be managed by running multiple processes (whether Apache child processes or mod_wsgi daemon processes) rather than relying on either of those new mechanisms.

 For the typical 'worker' configuration where multiple processes and multiple threads are used, the WSGI environment key/value pairs indicating